coin-or/prtpy/README.md

 ## Usage

 The function `prtpy.partition` can be used to activate all algorithms.
-For example, to partition the values [1,2,3,4,5] into two bins using the greedy algorithm, do:
+For example, to partition the values [1,2,3,4,5] into two bins using the greedy approximation algorithm, do:

     import prtpy
     prtpy.partition(algorithm=prtpy.approx.greedy, numbins=2, items=[1,2,3,4,5])

+To use the exact algorithm based on ILP, and maximize the smallest sum:

+    prtpy.partition(algorithm=prtpy.exact.ilp, numbins=2, items=[1,2,3,4,5], objective=prtpy.obj.MaximizeSmallestSum)

 For more features and examples, see: